kghasemipoo/Banking-Customer-Segmentation-UnsupervisedLearning/README.md

 ## Project Overview

 This project applies unsupervised learning techniques to the **Bank Marketing dataset** from the UCI Machine Learning Repository.
-The goal is to identify distinct customer segments based on socio-demographic and financial features without using the target variable (`y`).
+The goal is to identify distinct customer segments based on socio-demographic and financial features.
 This approach helps in uncovering hidden patterns that can inform targeted marketing strategies.
 The methods applied include **Principal Component Analysis (PCA)** for dimensionality reduction and **K-Means**, **Hierarchical Clustering**, and **Gaussian Mixture Models (GMM)** for clustering.

 ## Key Techniques and Algorithms